annulen/sysdig-wiki/Sysdig-Examples.md

 > sysdig -c topprocs_cpu evt.cpu=0

 * Observe the standard output of a process
-> sysdig -s4096 -T -c stdout proc.name=cat
+> sysdig -s4096 -A -c stdout proc.name=cat

 ####Performance and Errors